Victor Watson (author)

 Victor Watson (born 1936) is an English author who has written on the nature and history of children's literature and on how children learn to read.
 He later turned to writing novels for children, young adults and adults.

 Early life

 Watson was born and brought up in Littleport in the Isle of Ely (now part of Cambridgeshire).
 His father, George Watson, was a printer and stationer, and his mother, née Emily Manning, one of a large family of fairground travellers.
 His mother ran the family stationer's and bookshop while his father served in the Second World War.

 Education

 Watson attended the County Primary School at Littleport, Cambridgeshire and Soham Grammar School.
-After national service in the Royal Artillery, he read English at University College, London, and followed that with a master's degree, while employed as a research assistant to Professor J. R. Sutherland.
+After national service in the Royal Artillery, he read English at University College, London studying amongst other topics Old English which is also known as Anglo-Saxon.
+He followed that with a master's degree, while employed as a research assistant to Professor J. R. Sutherland.

 Career

 From 1962 until 1969 he taught English at Sherrardswood School, a private primary and secondary institution in Welwyn Garden City.
 He then moved into teacher education: five years at Saffron Walden Teacher Training College, and later as a lecturer in English at Homerton College, Cambridge, where he specialised in 18th and 19th-century literature and the history of children's books.